Josepha Weber

 Josepha Hofer in performance with the Schikaneder troupe: the number "O Anton du bist mein" from the Singspiel Die Zween Anton.
 Hofer is in the foreground, holding the hand of tenor Benedikt Schack.

-Maria Josepha Weber (later Josepha Hofer, Josepha Meier; 1758 - 29 December 1819) was a German soprano of the classical era.
+Maria Josepha Weber (later Josepha Hofer, Josepha Meier; 1758 – 29 December 1819) was a German soprano of the classical era.
 She was a sister-in-law of Wolfgang Amadeus Mozart, and the first to perform the role of The Queen of the Night in Mozart's opera The Magic Flute (1791).
+She was also the dedicatee of Mozart's concert aria K. 580, inscribed "für Madame Hoffer," and originated roles in operas by Paul Wranitzky, Peter von Winter, Franz Xaver Süssmayr, and other composers associated with the Theater auf der Wieden.

 Life

 She was born in Zell im Wiesental, in present-day Baden-Württemberg, Germany, the daughter of Fridolin Weber and Cäcilia Weber (née Stamm).
 She had three younger sisters (in descending order of age): Aloysia, who was an early love interest of Mozart and sang in his later operas; Constanze, who married Mozart in 1782; and Sophie.
 The composer Carl Maria von Weber was the son of her father's half-brother.